-- Set 1: EDU 119, EDU 144, EDU 145, EDU 146, and EDU 151 - Set 2: EDU 119, PSY 244, PSY 245, EDU 146, and EDU 151 - Set 3: EDU 119, PSY 245, EDU 144, EDU 146, and EDU 151 - Set 4: EDU 119, PSY 244, EDU 145, EDU 146, and EDU 151
+- Set 1: EDU 119, EDU 144, EDU 145, EDU 146, and EDU 151 - Set 2: EDU 119, PSY 244, PSY 245, EDU 146, and EDU 151 - Set 3: EDU 119, PSY 245, EDU 144, EDU 146, and EDU 151 - Set 4: EDU 119, PSY 244, EDU 145, EDU 146, and EDU 151 reflective and professional practices based on national and state guidelines.
+Upon completion, students should be able to apply NC Foundations for Early Learning and Development to demonstrate developmentally appropriate plans/assessments, appropriate guidance techniques and ethical/professional behaviors, including the use of appropriate technology, as indicated by assignments and onsite faculty assessments.

 This course is designed to allow students to demonstrate acquired skills in a three star (minimum) or NAEYC accredited or equivalent, quality early childhood environment.
-Emphasis is placed on designing, implementing and evaluating developmentally appropriate activities environments for all children: supporting/engaging families; and modeling reflective and professional practices based on national and state guidelines.
-Upon completion, students should be able to apply NC Foundations for Early Learning and Development to developmentally demonstrate appropriate guidance plans/assessments, appropriate techniques and ethical/professional behaviors, including the use of appropriate technology, as indicated by assignments and onsite faculty assessments.
+Emphasis is placed on designing, implementing and evaluating developmentally appropriate activities and environments for all children; supporting/engaging families; and modeling